macnis365/Interview_Preps/java/collection framework.md

 8. Can Tree based collections have null ?

-        1)	No, if the specified element is null and this set uses natural ordering, or its comparator does not permit null elements, it must give compare(ob1, ob2) and need to handle null here, inorder to allow null values, whereas ob1.compareTo(ob2) cannot handle because obj1 == null, throws NullPointerException
+        1)No, if the specified element is null and this set uses natural ordering, or its comparator does not permit null elements, it must give compare(ob1, ob2) and need to handle null here, inorder to allow null values, whereas ob1.compareTo(ob2) cannot handle because obj1 == null, throws NullPointerException

 9. What is the use of Collections.emptyList()?